ilkkamtk/WSK/Week2/JS-recap5.md

     - Handle any errors using `try/catch` blocks to customize error handling.
     - 5p

-5. In this assignment we will work with the [Restaurant API](https://media2.edu.metropolia.fi/restaurant/) to build upon the previous lab's restaurant assignment (Assignment 2).
+5. In this assignment we will work with the [Restaurant API](https://media2.edu.metropolia.fi/restaurant/) (accessible only inside Metropolia network or via VPN connection) to build upon the previous lab's restaurant assignment (Assignment 2).
 Extend the previous restaurant assignment by integrating the [Restaurant API](https://media2.edu.metropolia.fi/restaurant/) and enhancing the app to display the current day's menu for selected restaurants.
 To use the API you need to be connected to the school's network or use a VPN connection.
    1. Begin by revisiting your previous restaurant assignment code.
    2. Modify the app to fetch restaurant data using a single AJAX call to the [Restaurant API](https://media2.edu.metropolia.fi/restaurant/api/v1/restaurants) endpoint.
 Replace the previous hard-coded array of restaurants.
    3. Implement the necessary logic to display the retrieved restaurant data in your app.